Mirage Retail Group

 Mirage Retail Group (formerly Blokker Holding) is a Dutch company that owns several chains of stores.

 Blokker Holding is active in twelve countries and in 2010 all the chains combined had 2825 stores.
 In 2015 the company had a revenue of 2.1 billion euro, of which 98 million euros from online retail.
 Most store chains have both stores they own and stores that are franchised to other investors.

+In 2017, Intertoys was sold to private equity firm Alteri Investors for an undisclosed sum.
+Blokker Holding also stated that it would sell Xenos and Leen Bakker.
+On 22 January 2019, Blokker Holding sold Maxi Toys to Green Swan, a Portuguese investment firm.
+On 21 February 2019, Intertoys was declared bankrupt after being unable to restructure after a suspension of payments.
+On 8 March 2019, Intertoys was sold to Green Swan, although Blokker would later acquire Maxi Toys and Intertoys from the company just months later.

 Blokker Holding has not entered the stock exchange.
 In 2019, the Blokker Family sold the holding company to Michiel Witteveen.
-Witteveen became the CEO and sold the less profitable chains.
+Witteveen became the CEO and sold less profitable chains.
+In July 2019, Blokker Holding would be rebranded to Mirage Retail Group to avoid confusion between the holding company and the store chain.

+Blokker stores in Belgium and Luxembourg were sold to Dutch Retail Group and were subsequently rebranded to Mega World.
+Maxi Toys was sold to King Jouet in August 2020 after the chain was facing bankruptcy.
+On 29 September 2020, the company acquired BCC from Fnac Darty.
+By December 2020, Mega World was declared bankrupt and announced that they would close all of their stores by 2021.
+The company claimed it was insolvent due to it being "over-indebted."